-The costs involved in getting the services of a PEO to vary depending on the type of services required of them.
+PEO costs vary depending on the type of services required of them.

 The location of the business will also be a determining factor.
-Most PEOs charge a client company with an annual flat rate fee for each employee or a percentage of the employee’s salary.
+Most PEOs charge a client company with an annual flat-rate fee for each employee.
+Some also charge a percentage of the employee’s salary.

-This rate may go higher depending on the terms of the agreement, eg whether the client wants to give an added contribution to existing employee benefits/salary, to the number of employees needed, etc.
+This rate may go higher depending on the terms of the agreement.
+For example, the client may want to give an added contribution to existing employee benefits/salary.

-The greater the amount of tasks required, eg training or performance monitoring on top of recruitment, the higher the rate becomes.
+The more tasks required, the higher the rate becomes.

-Some PEOs may also base their rates on such factors as the risk level of the client company, credit rating, health benefits history, etc., and therefore the rate could be higher.
+Some PEOs also base their rates on factors like the risk level of the company, credit rating, benefits history, etc. As such, the rate could be higher.

-Given the foregoing facts, it is best to closely consider the PEO that will give you the best value for your money, but at the same time ensure high-quality, efficient and accurate services according to your actual needs.
+It is best to closely consider the PEO that will give you the best value for your money.
+At the same time ensure high-quality, efficient, and accurate services according to your actual needs.

-Given the number of PEOs today, choosing the right one for your business can prove overwhelming.
+Given the number of PEOs today, choosing the right PEO for your business can prove overwhelming.

 It is important to pick the one that will be able to meet the unique requirements of your company.